 This is a great way to see how website advertising works.

 Some people swear by Google AdSense as a great form of passive income, while others never reach the payout threshold.
 Every niche website is different.

 When you reach 25,000 Google Analytic sessions (pageviews) in a 30 day time period, you can apply to a larger ad network, Mediavine.

 When you reach 100,000 Google Analytics sessions in a 30 day time period,

 you can apply to AdThrive.
 This is the goal for many bloggers that I know, as the income from ads lets them back off from time-consuming blog content creation and frees up time for creating courses or ebooks.

 And if you are applying to these bigger ad companies, that would be the time to consider ditching some of your smaller ad networks to speed up your load times.

-Ad income should be considered passive income and not something that you want fully funding your website forever, as you do not have a lot of control with ads, meaning that payment criteria can change at any time or how much the ad companies take on their end.
+Ad income should be considered passive income and not something that you want fully funding your website forever.
+You do not have a lot of control with ads, meaning that payment criteria can change at any time.
+Or the ad companies can change how much they take on their end.